-- APS researched a secondary standards-based reporting system to align grading and standards as measured by consistent and accurate student achievement data and common criteria for grading.
+- Research a secondary standards-based reporting system to align grading and standards as measured by consistent and accurate student achievement data and common criteria for grading.

-- APS Led and supported the continuous and systematic alignment with the entire leadership and feedback groups.
+- Lead and support the continuous and systematic alignment with the entire leadership and feedback groups.

-- APS ensured the alignment on the end result with the VISTA 2015 vision.
+- Ensure the alignment on the end result with the VISTA 2010 vision.

-Also, teams of secondary teachers, known as Curriculum Standards Groups, began the work on prioritizing benchmarks within the content standards of reading, writing, math, science, and social studies.
-These teams also determined evidence that show students have met the standards.
-An additional team of teachers, known as the Work Habits Group, determined specific work habits, performance indicators, and a grading rubric to separately report out on the work habits of students.
+Also, teams of secondary teachers, known as Curriculum Standards Groups, have begun the work on prioritizing benchmarks within the content standards of reading, writing, math, science, and social studies.
+These teams will also begin to determine evidence that students have met the standards.
+An additional team of teachers, known as the Work Habits Group, are determining specific work habits, performance indicators, and a grading rubric to separately report out on the work habits of students.

-The work of these groups was challenging and rewarding.
-In our process of aligning and prioritizing benchmarks to our district pacing guides and state standards, we revised our Action Plan as needed for the implementation of secondary standards-based grading district wide.
+The work of these groups has been challenging and rewarding.
+As we have embarked on aligning and prioritizing benchmarks to our district pacing guides and state standards, we have discovered the need to revise our Action Plan for the implementation of secondary standards-based grading district wide.

-A: Implementing SBG district-wide was an multi-year process that included teachers, principals, students, parents and district staff.
+A: Implementing SBG district-wide is an entire process that is already under way.
+We’re including teachers, principals, students, parents and district staff throughout the process.

-To meet the VISTA 2015 goal of adding standards-based grading by August 2009 for all of our middle schools and January 2012 for all of our high schools, we started with a research and development group that set the goals and parameters for SBG.
-We also developed a work habits group that determined how we would grade subjective factors such as attendance, participation, engagement, effort and homework.
+To meet the VISTA 2010 goal of adding standards-based grading by August 2009 for middle schools and August 2010 for high schools, we started with a research and development group that is setting the goals and parameters for SBG.
+We also have a work habits group that is determining how we are going to grade the subjective factors like attendance, participation, engagement, effort and homework.

-We also formed elementary, middle and high school curriculum standard groups that determined how to define what student knowledge and work demonstrated each state standard.
+We are now forming elementary, middle and high school curriculum standard groups that will determine how we’re going to define what student knowledge and work demonstrate each state standard.

-Lastly, we formed a group to develop report cards and grade books and developed a professional development plan to make sure all staff were trained how to use this new system.
-Since August 2009 for middle schools and January 2012 for high schools, all courses are now using standards-based grading and reporting.
+We’ll form a group to develop report cards and grade books and will have a plan to make sure all staff are trained how to use this.
+By August 2009 for middle schools and August 2010 for high schools, all courses will be using standards-based grading and reporting.

 Q: What is next in the process?

-- Evaluate and update common evidence that students have met the standards.
+- Agree upon common evidence that students have met the standards.

-- Update feedback loops through user groups at various sites.
+- Implement feedback loops through establishing user groups at various sites.

 - Support professional development through district and site-specific groups.

-- Evaluate and update Standards-Based Report Cards and Grade Books.
+- Develop draft of Standards-Based Report Card and Grade Book.

-- Evaluate and update grade-based reporting through gradual levels of implementation.
+- Implement grade-based reporting through gradual levels of implementation.